limeleaf-collective/website/content/services/service-integrations.md

 icon_alt = "Integration icon"
 +++

-We connect your systems to 3rd party APIs and data stores to optimize your business operations and add new services.
+We connect your systems to 3rd party APIs and data stores to optimize your business operations and add new capabilities.

 <!-- more -->